PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-0-available.md

 ## Upgrade

 The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) for this version is available.
-You can download the v4.16 release, enabling the upgrade to 8.1 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases/download/v4.16.0/autoupgrade.zip).
+You can download the latest release, enabling the upgrade to 8.1 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases).
 For technical and backward compatibility reasons, upgrade for PrestaShop 8.1 is available under "Major upgrades" channel.

 ## Known issues